UNCLASSIFIED (U)

 · Messages containing drafts that add to a proper understanding of the formulation and execution of policies, decisions, actions, or responsibilities.

-· Messages that convey official Department policy (e.g., Department notices, ALDACs, FAM/FAH updates).
+· Messages that convey official Department policy (e.g., ALDACs, démarches).

 c.
 Archive messages are sent, received, and searched for via the State Messaging and Archive Retrieval Toolset (SMART).
-The Department of State’s Foreign Service Institute (FSI) provides SMART user and administrator training.
-Users can find additional archive message preparation information in SMART online help at http://start.smart.state.sbu.
+Users can find online help articles and training videos on creating and searching for archive messages in the SMART Knowledge Base at https://usdos.sharepoint.com/sites/MSO-SMART.

 d.
 Archive messages must contain current Executive Order information, at least one subject TAGS, and a subject line.
 Executive Order information automatically is applied to archive messages.
 See 5 FAH-1 H-230 for guidance on preparing archive messages and 5 FAH-3 TAGS/Term Handbook for information on TAGS and their usage.

 e.
-Archive messages are subject to the Department’s clearance and approval guidance for using SMART (see 5 FAH-1 H-240) and overarching guidance regarding request for action, legislative proposals, requests for economic information/data, and other official Department activity typically conducted electronically (see 2 FAM 1200).
+Archive messages are subject to the Department’s clearance and approval guidance for Clearing Archive Messages (see 5 FAH-1 H-241) and overarching guidance regarding request for action, legislative proposals, requests for economic information/data, and other official Department activity typically conducted electronically (see 2 FAM 1200).
 For Department guidance on issuing interim directives, see 18 FAM 201.1-5(B).

 f.
 The Department of State is the senior agency abroad.
 Other agencies using the Department’s communications facilities must adhere to its standards and procedures.
 They must use internal control procedures that meet Department standards.
 The Department must pre-approve any request for waiver or noncompliance.
 Other agencies' messaging policies will be enforced secondary to any existing Department policy.